 You might think of content marketing and email marketing as two different legs of your overall marketing plan.

 To an extent, that is true.
-Each comes with its own strategies and goals.
+Each comes with its own strategies and SMART goals.
 However, there are areas in which your email marketing plan and content marketing strategy intersect.
 Refining and optimizing one will improve upon the other.

 Here are three ways that email marketing efforts and content strategy coincide, and how you can capitalize on that to create more consistent messaging across platforms.

 Write Emails with Your Target Audience in Mind

 Whether it’s email marketing, content marketing, social media marketing, revenue marketing, or any kind of promotional outreach, it’s vital that you keep your target audience in mind.